What's new in Windows 10, version 1703 for IT Pros

 For details, see MBR2GPT.EXE.

-New features in Windows Defender Advanced Threat Protection (ATP) for Windows 10, version 1703 include:
+New features in Microsoft Defender for Endpoint for Windows 10, version 1703 include:

 - Improvements on OS memory and kernel sensors to enable detection of attackers who are using in-memory and kernel-level attacks